-The trick to sketching pets is waiting for them to stay still then you may be waiting for a very long time!
+The trick to sketching pets is speed.
+If you wait for them to stay still then you may be waiting for a very long time!
 If animals move before your sketch is finished, you can be assured that they will never, ever adopt exactly the same pose again. so loosen up and try to sketch an impression rather than fuss over exact details.

 Tips for Sketching